 Prof. Erez Gilad

 I am the head of the Reactor Physics research group at Ben-Gurion University of the Negev.
 I am particularly interested in fundamental core physics, including experimental core physics, neutron transport theory, and in-core fuel management.
 I am a non-orthodox theoretical physicist with a unique and diverse professional background, which includes pivotal positions in academia, national research laboratories, industry, and the private sector.

-I am a member of the High Scientific Council of the European Nuclear Society (ENS) and ad-hoc reviewer for leading scientific journals and conferences.
-I also serve as the chair of the Graduate research students committee of the Unit of Nuclear Engineering, teach a variety of graduate and undergraduates courses on core physics and nuclear reactors, and supervise Ph.D and M.Sc students.
+I am the chair of the Unit of Nuclear Engineering, a member of the High Scientific Council of the European Nuclear Society (ENS), an Executive Editor in Annals of Nuclear Energy, and an ad-hoc reviewer for leading scientific journals and conferences.
+I also teach a variety of graduate and undergraduate courses on core physics and nuclear reactors and supervise Ph.D. and M.Sc students.

 I have served as a senior reactor physicist, which involved physical core design, fuel cycle calculations, design and analysis of neutronic experiments, safety analysis, and safety regulations compliance.
 My experience in different scientific disciplines (nonlinear dynamics and chaos, complex networks, theoretical epidemiology, neutron transport, reactor physics) enables the multidisciplinary approach, which I believe is necessary for modern and innovative reactor physics research.